 RCT applies to both resident and non-resident contractors operating in the construction, forestry or meat processing industry.

-Non-resident contractors should familiarise themselves with their tax obligations (PDF, 87KB).
+Non-resident contractors should familiarise themselves with their tax obligations (PDF, 246KB).

 Refund of RCT deducted

-Where a subcontractor has suffered a deduction of tax on payments made by a principal, the principal will have given the subcontractor a certificate of deduction (Form RCTDC).
+Where a subcontractor has suffered a deduction of tax on payments made by a principal, the principal is obliged to provide a copy or details of the Deduction Authorisation/Payment Notification Acknowledgement to the subcontractor.
 Subcontractors can apply to have the tax deducted, repaid or offset.
 Claims for repayment or offset by non-resident subcontractors should be submitted to: